SorifulIslamAdnanKhan/easy-back-to-top-button/readme.txt

 = Does it work on mobile devices? =
 Yes, the button is fully responsive and works seamlessly on all screen sizes.

-= Can I disable the button on specific pages? = Currently, the plugin doesn’t provide a per-page control, but this feature may be added in a future update.

 == Screenshots ==
 1. **Default Button** - The "Back to Top" button with default settings.